sprobulski/Fraud-Detection/README.md

 This project implements various machine learning models to detect fraudulent credit card transactions using the [Credit Card Fraud Detection Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

+## Dataset

+Download the dataset from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and place the `creditcard.csv` file in the root directory of the project.

 ## Project Structure

 ```